dotnet/msbuild/README.md

 If you are looking for the v1.0.1 release of the .NET Core tools (CLI, MSBuild and the new csproj), head over to https://dot.net/core and download!

 > **Note:** the release/2.0.0 branch of the CLI repo is based on the upcoming v2 of .NET Core and is considered pre-release.
-For production-level usage, please use the
+For production-level usage, use the
 > v1 of the tools.

 Found an issue?